“Do or do not. There is no try.”

 Uludag University, Turkey

-Çan received his Ph.D. in biochemistry under the supervision of Prof. Abdullah Yalcin at Uludag University in Turkey.
-His research focused on the role of PFKFB enzymes in PDAC tumorigenesis and metastasis.
-He then worked as a postdoctoral researcher with Prof. Ceyda Acilan at Koc University, investigating centrosome amplification and aneuploidy in cancer.
-During this time, he gained experience in proximity labeling proteomics and CRISPR screens.
-Currently, his main research focus is PDAC metabolism and metastasis, and other than cancer, he has a keen interest in regulating hematopoiesis.
+Çan earned his Ph.D. in biochemistry at Uludag University under Prof. Abdullah Yalcin, focusing on PFKFB enzymes in PDAC tumorigenesis and metastasis.
+He then did postdoctoral research with Prof. Ceyda Acilan at Koc University on centrosome amplification and aneuploidy in cancer, gaining experience in proximity labeling proteomics and CRISPR screens.
+His current research focuses on PDAC metabolism and metastasis, with an interest in hematopoiesis.
+Fun fact: Çan enjoys cooking, baking, and playing the piano, and he has five pets.
+He also loves classical music and snooker.
+Email: so2716@cumc.columbia.edu

 Geena Kim